tfry-git/ClosedPlayer/README.md

 ## Status

-The project is functional, and I have turned it into a birthday gift, usuccessfully.
+The project is functional, and I have turned it into a birthday gift, successfully.
 However, I'll admit there are some rough edges left to address, esp. in the "administrative backend": Importantly uploading tracks, and making non-standard links to tags over wifi works, but is not a pretty sight.
-Also, documentation is still fairly rough, too, so you should not be a complete novice to ESP32, or willing to read on your own.
+Also, documentation is still fairly rough, so if you want to build this, some experience with microcontrollers, or a high willingness to learn are definitely recommended.
 Further, some obvious features such as shuffle / loop / equalizer are still missing.

 ## Design objctives